bhnord/activities/events.md

 Mark your calendar—this is not your average shopping trip.

+### St. Paddy’s @ Short Path

+Join us as we celebrate St. Patrick's Day with a sneak peak of our first-ever Irish Style Whiskey — made grain-to-glass right here in Everett.

 ### Spring Mixology Class

 Looking to fine tune your cocktail skills at home this season?